-Erin Murphy is co-author of the forthcoming Hacking Project-Based Learning.
-Currently, she has the pleasure of serving as the assistant principal of Eyer Middle School in the East Penn School District and a renowned speaker and presenter on Project Based Learning, Literacy, Technology, and Educational Leadership.
+Erin Murphy is co-author of the runaway bestseller, Hacking Project-Based Learning.
+She is the assistant principal of Eyer Middle School in the East Penn School District and a renowned speaker and presenter on Project Based Learning, Literacy, Technology, and Educational Leadership.
 As a certified literacy specialist, she also coordinates the middle level ELA department.
 Erin’s classroom experiences range from kindergarten through fifth grade.
 She married her college sweetheart and has two beautiful daughters.
 Follow Erin on Twitter at MurphysMusings5.

 Brad Currie is the co-author of Hacking Google For Educators (2017).
 Brad, the Supervisor of Instruction and Dean of Students for the Chester School District in Chester, NJ, is the 2017 NASSP Assistant Principal of the Year.
 He is also the Founding Partner for Evolving Educators LLC.
 Brad has been in education for over 15 years as a coach, teacher, and administrator.
 He is a 2014 ASCD Emerging Leader, Google Certified Educator, Google Education Trainer, author of All Hands on Deck: Tools for Connecting Parents, Educators, and Communities; Personalized PD: Flipping Your Professional Development; and 140 Twitter Tips for Educators.
 Follow Brad on Twitter, @BradMCurrie

 Billy Krakower is the co-author of Hacking Google For Educators (2017).
 He is part of ASCD’s 2014 Emerging Leaders Class, a Google Educator and a Microsoft Office Specialist.
 Billy has also written Connecting Your Students with The World and Using Technology to Engage Students with Disabilities.
 He has presented on such topics as Connecting Beyond the Classroom, Twitter & You, Tech Tools to use for the PARCC, Google Hangouts, Edmodo and The Science Behind a Mystery Location Call.
 Follow Billy on Twitter, @wkrakower